On the surface, selling on Amazon is a straightforward process.

 First off, if you sell more than 5 products, you should invest in an account monitoring tool.
 At a bare minimum, you need to know when someone leaves negative product feedback or negative seller feedback so you can take action immediately.

-Without account monitoring software, you’d be forced to check on your products manually on a regular basis.
+Without account monitoring software, you’ll be forced to check on your products manually on a regular basis.

-Now can you get by doing everything by hand for 1-5 products?
+Now can you get by monitoring your products by hand for 1-5 listings?
 Probably…

 But any more than that and you’ll either go crazy or let things slip through the cracks.

-Right now, I’m using a tool called Efficient Era to send me automatic Amazon alerts so I’ll be using examples throughout this post.
+Right now, I’m using a tool called Feedback Whiz to send me automatic Amazon alerts so I’ll be using examples throughout this post.

 Managing customer feedback is crucial when growing an Amazon business.
 You need to know whenever someone leaves a review on ANY product whether it’s positive or negative.

-Right now, I have Efficient Era set up to send me an email whenever anyone leaves me a review for BOTH products and seller feedback.
+Right now, I have Feedback Whiz set up to send me an email whenever anyone leaves me a review for BOTH products and seller feedback.

 Here’s what a negative feedback email alert looks like.